*This article was originally published in AARP – Life ReImagined

 “Those are things that make it easy for people to refer me,” says Cannon.
 “They’re not referring me as, `Hire Yoon to be your personal business coach.’”

 Whether you’re trying to stand out as a small business owner or in a traditional corporate career, enthusiastic professional referrals are an important way to get an edge.
+Doing so is a much better way to express ideas by word of mouth than in the cold formality of print.
 In a recent study by Manta, an online social network for business owners, more than half of recipients said that, compared to meeting people at events or participating in social networking sites, customer referrals provided the biggest boost for their business.
 At the same time, in corporate America, more companies are turning to their staff for referrals to prospective employees, instead of relying only on outside sources like ads on job boards.

 See also: Test Your Network – Today!

 But as Cannon’s experience shows, getting referrals doesn’t happen by accident.
 You’ve got to understand how to make it easy for people in your network to refer you.
 And your timing and approach need to take into account what’s at stake for those who might refer you.